QR5.7.1 The Simulation Hypothesis

 Scientists have often been baffled by the existence of spontaneous order in the universe.
 The laws of thermodynamics seem to dictate the opposite, that nature should inexorably degenerate toward a state of greater disorder, greater entropy.
 Yet all around us we see magnificent structures—galaxies, cells, ecosystems, human beings—that have all somehow managed to assemble themselves.”
 (Strogatz, 2003).

-If our universe is constantly increasing disorder, how did fourteen billion years of degeneration produce the order around us today?
-That is like waking up in a warm bed with an electric blanket and being told that humans have been in constant decline since they lived in caves.
-It doesn’t make sense, so either the second law is wrong or some other universal law is opposing it.
+If disorder always increases, how did 14 billion years of more disorder produce the present order?
+If you woke up in a warm bed with an electric blanket, would you accept the theory that mankind has been devolving since they lived in caves?
+It doesn’t make sense, so either the prediction is wrong or something else is operating.

 QR5.6.1.
 Is Energy Conserved?